 The school may have adjusted the Levels/expectations after teachers set goals.
 Goals generate a point in time best fit so will not generate this retrospectively.
 In this scenario teachers need to either

 a.
-Set one goal as 'Current' or 'Completed' for the student to generate a best fit level OR
+Set one goal as 'Current' for the student to generate a best fit level OR

 b.
 Navigate to the student's Assessment Overview to see if data is missing from the curriculum area of the table.
 Add the level by clicking Edit this data and moving the slider.